AndersDeath/diary2/000-current.md

 # 17 Januar - Mittwoch - Berlin - 484 Tag der Einwanderung

 I almost adopted to the office work.
+I was there for a whole day.